- Frequently Asked Questions

 Is the Master degree a cohort program?

-Yes, our Master of Arts in Disaster Management program uses the cohort model.
+Yes, our Masters in Disaster Management program uses the cohort model.
 The students in the program begin with the same group until graduation.
 The students benefit from sharing their learning experiences, and support each other through out the program.

 How many students will be accepted into the program?